-Unless something else preempts this opportunity to gather, we serve up fellowship and refreshments every Sunday in the Fellowship Hall immediately following the worship service.
 Special receptions or congregational lunches follow worship from time to time throughout the year.

 Reid Memorial’s worship is God-centered, theologically enriching, and joyful.
 We seek to engage the issues of the world through our understanding of our faith and to go from worship to embody the love, hope, and compassion of the Lord throughout our daily lives.
 We seek to be authentic and creative in our worship through our preaching, prayers, and music.
 We always include a time with children and often have special guest musicians.
 We celebrate the Lord’s Supper on the first Sunday of each month and have special services during Advent, Christmas, Lent and Easter.
 We encourage you to visit Reid Memorial and experience worship with us this Sunday!